lisawray/groupie/README.md

 ```

 There are a few simple implementations of Groups within the library:
 - `Section`, a list of body content with an optional header group and footer group.
-It supports diffing
+It supports diffing and animating moves, updates and other changes
 - `ExpandableGroup`, a single parent group with a list of body content that can be toggled hidden or shown.
-- `UpdatingGroup`, a list of items which can diff its previous and new contents and animate moves, updates and other changes

-Groups are flexible and composable.
+Groupie tries not to assume what features your groups require.
+Instead, groups are flexible and composable.
 They can be combined and nested to arbitrary depth.

-Life is messy, so groups are designed so that making new ones and defining their behavior is easy.
+Life (and mobile design) is complicated, so groups are designed so that making new ones and defining their behavior is easy.
 You should make many small, simple, custom groups as the need strikes you.

 You can implement the `Group` interface directly if you want.
 However, in most cases, you should extend `Section` or the base implementation, `NestedGroup`.
 Section supports common RV paradigms like diffing, headers, footers, and placeholders.
 NestedGroup provides support for arbitrary nesting of groups, registering/unregistering listeners, and fine-grained change notifications to support animations and updating the adapter.